GerlechJen/Election-Analysis/README.md

 ```
 A script was then created that initializes the county vote to 0 to begin tracking the vote turnout of each county.
 Another script was created that adds a vote to the county’s vote count as all the rows are looped through.

 A repetition statement was written to get the county from the county_votes dictionary.
-A variable, vote_count was initialized to hold the county’s votes as they are retrieved from the county_votes dictionary.
+A variable, "vote_count" was initialized to hold the county’s votes as they are retrieved from the county_votes dictionary.
 Another script was created to calculate the county’s votes as a percentage of the total votes.
 The procedures stated were executed using the code below:

 ``` python